Chesterfield schools will welcome all students back Monday, a move some teachers oppose

 Good blamed schools chief Merv Daugherty for making staff sick.

-“Dr. Daughtery I have one question for you: 'If CCPS does not value the lives of students and staff who does CCPS value?'”
+“Dr. Daugherty, I have one question for you: ‘If CCPS does not value the lives of students and staff, who does CCPS value?’”

 Clark told teachers to care of themselves and that they are not the problem.